MarcoPrieto2910/RuntimeCalculator/README.md

 "TestMode": false
 ```

-Also verify that the configured OMAX host, port, CSV path, and log path are correct for the target environment.
+Also verify that the configured `MachineId`, OMAX host, port, CSV path, and log path are correct for the target environment.

+Each OMAX machine should have a unique `MachineId`.

 ### 5. Install the service